Liberian companies: Shipping companies

-The Liberian Registry – the second largest in the world – includes over 4,300 ships of more than 160 million gross tons, which accounts for 12 percent of the world's oceangoing fleet.
+The Liberian Registry – the largest in the world by gross tonnage – includes over 5,000 ships of more than 244 million gross tons, which accounts for 16 percent of the world's oceangoing fleet.
 The Liberian fleet is one of the youngest of all nations, with an average vessel age of 12 years.
 According to the U.S. Maritime Administration, Liberian-flagged vessels carry more than one-third of the oil imported into the United States.

 The Liberian Registry is administered by the Liberian International Ship & Corporate Registry (LISCR, LLC), a U.S. owned and operated company that provides the day-to-day management for the Republic of Liberia's (ROL) ship and corporate registry.

-In addition to its regional offices in many major maritime centers of the world, the Liberian Registry is also supported by a worldwide network with over 400 Nautical Inspectors and Auditors.
+In addition to its regional offices in many major maritime centers of the world, the Liberian Registry is also supported by a worldwide network with over 500 Nautical Inspectors and Auditors.

 The Liberian Registry is open to any ship owner in the world.
 In order to enter the Liberian registry, a vessel must be less than 20 years of age and must meet high safety standards.

 Liberian flagged ships are able to trade anywhere in the world.
 There are no crew nationality restrictions and taxes on Liberian vessels are at conservative rates based on the net tonnage.
 Registration of vessels is eligible to Liberian entities or registered business entities incorporated under other jurisdictions and registered as a Liberian Foreign Maritime Entity.